 The findings from this report are expected to influence future clinical trials of cannabis for medical use and, with any luck, the eventual transition to legalized medical marijuana in Australia.

-Can't get enough of these legislative updates?
-Visit our State of the Leaf interactive map to see a breakdown of each state's cannabis laws.
+Can’t get enough of these legislative updates?
+Visit our Cannabis Legalization Guide to see a breakdown of each state’s cannabis laws.